plaans/aries/planning/unified/plugin/README.md

 ## Status

-Integration into the AIPlan4EU project is ongoing, synchronized with the effort for augmenting the modeling capabilities of the unified-planning library to model hierarchical problems.
+Integration into the AIPlan4EU project is ongoing, synchronized with the effort for augmenting the modelling capabilities of the unified-planning library to model hierarchical problems.

 ## Planning approaches of UP supported